RBS, NatWest and Ulster Bank customers locked out of online accounts

-Users on Twitter began reporting issues in the early hours of Friday, saying they were unable to access the app or online banking services.
+Users started reporting issues in the early hours of Friday, saying they were unable to access the app or online banking services.

-RBS confirmed that customers across its three consumer brands were affected by the outage, which started at around 5am.
+Mr McEwan suggested the problems may be related to technology changes, which are made on a regular basis.

+The issues have affected NatWest, Ulster Bank and Royal Bank of Scotland customers.

 The banking group has nearly eight million customers who use mobile and online banking.

-It assured that users were still able to use its telephone banking service, branches and ATMs.
+RBS assured that users were still able to use telephone banking, branches and ATMs.

+Mr McEwan told LBC: “We feel the pain for our customers every time this happens.

 “We are aware of the problem and are working to fix the issue.
 Customers can still use ATMs and telephone banking.”